New Deal for Consumers

 Following these proposals, the Directive on better enforcement and modernisation of EU consumer protectionwas adopted by the European Parliament and the Council on 27 November 2019.

-Information about the new Directive is in the Factsheet - New Deal: What benefits will I get as a consumer?.
+Information about this new Directive is in the Factsheet - New Deal: What benefits will I get as a consumer?.

-The European Parliament has taken its position on 26 March 2019 in first reading.
+- The European Parliament took its position on 26 March 2019 in first reading.

 Directives covered by the New Deal for Consumers legislative proposals